joroec/virsnap/CONTRIBUTING.md

 git push -f
 ```

-Lastly go to your vork on Github and create a pull request.
+Lastly go to your fork on Github and create a pull request.
 Assign one of the
 authors from the `AUTHORS` file to review it.